Michieljoris/bb-server/README.md

 this with caching and only modified assets will be transformed on a request.

 * Prerendering.
-A phantomjs rendered version of a page will be served if page comes with a query for an _escaped_fragment_  These are also cached then.
+A phantomjs rendered version of a page will be served if page comes with a query for an escaped fragment.
+These are also cached then.

 * Can serves a single page application